 Registration and Fees

-Registration is limited to 70 individuals and based on priority enrollment (see below).
+Registration is limited to 70 individuals and based on priority enrollment.
 Pre-registration is required.

 Note: Although not required, participants are strongly encouraged to attend the Equity and Social Justice Institute prior to the Beyond Diversity I Seminar to build the necessary background for courageous conversations.